Oliver932/mcp-server-experiments/README.md

 This repository contains two example projects:

-- **flowchart-gen**: Generates Graphviz flowcharts from input data in the DOT format, they are saved into the flowchart-gen file
+- **flowchart-gen**: Generates Graphviz flowcharts from input data in the DOT format.
 - **weather-example**: Demonstrates a simple weather server using the Model Context Protocol (MCP).

 ## Setup Instructions